-- 2.1 Marks and Standards in respect of individual DCU taught modules apply. - 2.2 A repeat option is not available on the IMSISS programme (for information on resit arrangements, see Point 6.).
-Where a student has not attempted all assessment elements and presents documented extenuating circumstances, an opportunity may be granted to take the module in the next academic session, as pertains to Section 6.3.6 of Marks and Standards.
+- 2.1 Marks and Standards in respect of individual DCU taught modules apply. - 2.2 A repeat option is not available on the IMSISS programme except where documented extenuating circumstances apply as confirmed by the Programme Board.
+For information on progression, see section 3.